BePo65/license-downloader/README.md

 caolan/async: License query failed.
 Rate limit of 60 requests per hour exceeded. please wait 1534 seconds before trying again.
 ```

 To avoid this problem you can use a github personal access token to use the higher limits of your personal github plan.
+As an alternative you can use fine-grained access tokens; details can be found in the github documentation for "Get the license for a repository".

 There are 2 possibilities: